neondatabase/website/content/docs/guides/branching-pitr.md

 ---
-title: Branching — Point-in-time recovery (PITR)
+title: Branching — Point-in-time restore (PITR)
 subtitle: Recover your data to previous state using Neon's branching feature
 enableTableOfContents: true
 ---

 A Neon project has a default 7-day data retention window, which enables creating a branch that reflects the state of your data at a past time.
-You can use this capability to recover lost data, which is a form of Point-in-time recovery (PITR).
+You can use this capability to recover lost data, which is a form of Point-in-time restore (PITR).

 This guide provides an example of how to recover your data to point in time before a data loss occurred using Neon's branching feature.